If you would like to receive Pastor Harris’ weekly sermons via e-mail, Click Here)

 If humans are social communities in which individual value is determined by what they can contribute to society, then economics and any particular quality that culture values becomes a major factor in determining the worth of a particular individual.
 The rich and the societal elite would then have more value than the poor and average.
 Now the arguments will go back and forth whether society is better off with an increasing population to fuel its economic engine and expand its influence in the world or is it better to kill off its less productive members.
 In such a society abortion would be debated in terms of the lifetime contribution of a worker compared to the welfare costs in raising a child to adulthood.
 Many handicapped people would be at grave risk because their potential economic contribution to society would be less than the cost for medical care and rehabilitation.
 The old and sick would also be at grave risk because vast amounts of money could be saved in medical costs alone if active euthanasia was practiced.
 As harsh as these ideas sound to us, there are those in our society that actively advocate them.

 What is man and what is his actual value?
+The answer is not found in man himself, but in the God who created him.
 Turn to Genesis 1:26.

 The Creation of Man – Genesis 1